Fisheries Management Area Research: The Benefits of Coral Fisheries in the Anambas Islands Conservation Area

-Leny Dwihastuty is studying the benefits of Ministry Regulation Kepmen KP No 47 Tahun 2016 on the Red Snapper (Lutjanus Bitaeniatus), Marbled Grouper (Epinephelus Fuscoguttatus), Crimson Jobfish (Pristipomoides Filamentosus), and Bigeye Trevally (Caranx Sexfasciatus) fisheries in the Anambas Islands Regency.
+Leny Dwihastuty is studying the benefits of Ministry Regulation Kepmen KP No 47 Tahun 2016 on the Red Snapper (Lutjanus bitaeniatus), Marbled Grouper (Epinephelus fuscoguttatus), Crimson Jobfish (Pristipomoides Filamentosus), and Bigeye Trevally (Caranx sexfasciatus) fisheries in the Anambas Islands Regency.
 The Anambas Islands, located on the western edge of the Coral Triangle, are a strategic part of the National Waters Conservation Area or Kawasan Konservasi Perairan Nasional (KKPN) and also located within Fisheries Management Area (FMA) 711.
 The Kepmen KP No 47 Tahun 2016 estimated the potential capacity of all the fisheries in Indonesia’s FMAs, set a Total Allowable Catch (TAC) limit for each, and restricted catch to 50% TAC in an effort to sustainably manage these resources.
-Leny’s research, “The biological-economic-social benefits of coral fisheries in the Anambas Islands National Marine Protected Area,” uses data from four fisheries to understand how restrictions on the catch can create spillover effects benefitting both the marine ecosystem and local fishers.
+Leny’s research, “The Benefits of Coral Fisheries in the Anambas Islands Conservation Area,” uses data from four fisheries to understand how restrictions on the catch can create spillover effects benefitting both the marine ecosystem and local fishers.

 Leny focused on these four coral fish species because of their dual role as indicators of coral reef health and the main source of income for local fishers.
 She used Maximum Sustainable Yield (MSY) - the maximum level at which natural resources can be routinely exploited without long-term depletion - as an indicator of the biological benefits, and Maximum Economic Yield (MEY) - the level of effort that maximizes sustainable net returns from fishing - as an indicator of economic benefits, and the number of fishers as an indicator of the social benefits.
 Her findings were as follows: